 Multilingual Voice-Over & Subtitling for eLearning Courses

-It’s a question faced by most eLearning professionals who produce content for global audiences.
-But which approach is better?
-And how cost effective is either approach?
-Well, that all depends on the parameters of your eLearning course.
+This is a decision faced by most eLearning professionals who produce content for global audiences.
+What are the pros and cons?
+Which option makes the most sense based on the audience and the goals of the training?
+This will differ based on the parameters of your course and your learning objectives.
 But to get a better understanding of either approach, let’s define them and what they actually entail.

 Which one to choose?

 Every eLearning project has its own requirements.
 To get a better idea of which approach will work best for your specific course, it’s useful to reach out to your language service provider and ask questions about the challenges you foresee, based on the considerations we listed above.
 While subtitling is great for certain types of courses, it might not always be a great approach for others.
 Same goes for voice-over.
 The best way to find out, though, is to reach out to your language service provider, who will have the expertise and knowledge necessary to discern just what your eLearning course requires and provide pricing for both options so you can compare and decide.